5l1v3r1/Mrs.Robot/README.md

 ## Serve_the_model_and_view_the_results &#x1F49C;

-Once training is complete - run to serve the model and the web page that goes with it.
+Once training is complete.
+Run to serve the model and the training web page.

 ```sh
 yarn watch
 ```

+VAE is a generative model which means it can be used to **generate new fashion pieces for Mrs.Robot**.
+Here we will scan the latent plane, sampling latent points at regular intervals, and generate the corresponding fashion piece for each point.

+Refer to image below for a visualization of the **latent manifold that was "generated"**:

 ![screenshot of results on fashion MNIST.
 A 30x30 grid of small images](https://github.com/lucylow/Mrs.Robot/blob/master/images/fashion-mnist-vae-scr.png)